Jack-Works/async-call-rpc/docs/async-call-rpc.asynccallstrictjsonrpc.methodnotfound.md

 ## Remarks

-Set this options to false, AsyncCall will ignore the request (but print a log) if the method is not defined.
+If this option is set to false, AsyncCall will ignore the request and print a log if the method is not defined.